hella-web3/hella-site-base/_posts/2025-08-05-pure-css-animations.md

 Think twice before spinning up a React app next time you have a static site to build.

-I've been a long-time fan of Gatsby... but this super lean stack has really won me over :)
+I've been a long-time fan of [Gatsby](https://www.gatsbyjs.com/) but this super lean stack has really won me over :)

-> Clean code is code that is easy to read, easy to understand, and easy to modify. - Robert C. Martin(Uncle Bob)
+> Clean code is code that is easy to read, easy to understand, and easy to modify.
+>
+> <cite>- Robert C. Martin(Uncle Bob)</cite>

 ----

 ### Macbook Stickers as Dynamic Interactive Elements

 At first, glance, it just looks like a img of a Macbook.

 But hover over a sticker and you'll see each one is actually a interactive element!

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="html,result" data-slug-hash="LEpWQNP" data-pen-title="Personal Concept" data-user="anataliocs" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/anataliocs/pen/LEpWQNP">